-In Section \ref{sec:back}, we provide the background on the statistics in Wasserstein space that is needed for modeling distributional data.
-In Section \ref{sec: wmar}, we introduce Wasserstein multivariate auto-regressive models that are adapted to the statistical analysis of multivariate distributional time series.
-We also prove the existence, uniqueness and stationarity of the solution of such models.
-Estimators of the regression coefficients in these models are studied in Section \ref{sec: estimation}.
-Finally, numerical experiments with both simulated and real data are carried out in Section \ref{sec: num_exp} to analyze the finite sample properties of the estimator and to illustrate its application in graph learning from multivariate distributional time series.
+In Section \ref{sec:back}, we provide the background on the geometry of the Wasserstein space.
+In Section \ref{sec: uni AR wass}, we review a univariate AR model in literature that inspires directly our models.
+In Section \ref{sec: wmar}, we derive the proposed Wasserstein multivariate AR models.
+We also study its second order stationarity.
+A consistent estimator of the AR coefficients is constructed in Section \ref{sec: estimation}.
+Finally, numerical experiments using simulated and real data are carried out in Section \ref{sec: num_exp} to analyze the finite sample properties of the estimator, and to illustrate its application in graph learning from multivariate distributional time series.